entry Dec 2004, graphic

 In order to see just how bizarre this plan is, you just have to look around.
 Your line of sight from that church on via Tribunale to the spot of the ancient acropolis is today completely obstructed.
 First, there are the buildings of the First Polyclinic Hospital and an adjacent parking lot.
 Those facilities occupy land reclaimed from the demolition of the 16th-century convents of S. Maria della Sapienza and that of Croce di Lucca ( a small bit of which was left standing —#39 on the map— in the square adjacent to the parking lot).
 The hospital was built in the early 1900s and is still an important health care facility and medical school.
-As you move up the street, directly behind and above those medical buildings is what used be the large convent of Sant'Andrea delle Dame, built in the late 1500s and later converted into part of the medical school.
+As you move up the street, directly behind and above those medical buildings is what was once the large convent of Sant'Andrea delle Dame, built in the late 1500s, and later converted into part of the medical school.
 It is, itself, an important part of the cultural heritage of the city.

 The idea is insane.
 Tear down even a portion of a good hospital?
-A highschool?
-All of the high city of ancient Neapolis is now irrevocably obscured by the urban growth of centuries.
+A high school?
+All of the high city of ancient Neapolis is now forever obscured by the urban growth of centuries.
 A large urban archaeological park is out of the question.
-I can envision, perhaps, a limited series of underground mini-sites, each one burrowed out beneath a building and each displaying remnants of Greek walls and temples.
+I can see, perhaps, a limited series of underground mini-sites, each one burrowed out beneath a building and displaying remnants of Greek walls and temples.
 At the most, you might expand on what has already been started just a few yards from the church at the top of the hill; that it, there is now a very small excavated area that lets you look down at a portion of the old wall that has been reconstructed (photo, right).
-The site is adjacent to the Department of Psychiatry of the hospital.
-That may prove convenient for those who came up with this idea in the first place.
+The site is next to the Department of Psychiatry of the hospital.
+That may be just right for those who came up with this idea in the first place.